Tahasaif3/Tahasaif3/README.md

 • 🌐 A Specialized Frontend Developer with expertise in Next.js, TypeScript, React, Tailwind CSS, and Sanity CMS.<br>
 • 👨‍💻 Based in Hyderabad, Pakistan, crafting dynamic and scalable web applications.<br>
 • 📖 Currently advancing my knowledge through the GIAIC program.<br>
-• ✨ 1+ years of hands-on experience in Frontend Development, including building modern, responsive UIs with cutting-edge tools and technologies.<br>
+• ✨ 2+ years of hands-on experience in Frontend Development, including building modern, responsive UIs with cutting-edge tools and technologies.<br>
+• 🖥 Proficient in backend frameworks and tools including FastAPI, OpenAI Agent SDK, and Node.js for building scalable and intelligent applications.<br>
 • 💬 Always open to collaborations and opportunities.
 Let’s connect on Telegram (@Tsaif22).<br>
 <hr>